kubewarden/docs/src/getting-started/kubernetes-deployment.md

 The [`deployment`](https://github.com/chimera-kube/chimera-admission/tree/main/deployment)
-directory inside of the [chimera-admission](https://github.com/chimera-kube/chimera-admission) repository shows how to deploy the `chimera-admission` controller on top of a Kubernetes cluster.
+directory inside of the [chimera-admission](https://github.com/chimera-kube/chimera-admission) repository shows how to deploy the admission controller on top of a Kubernetes cluster.

-The chimera-admission controller will automatically register itself against the Kubernetes API server.

 chimera-admission can be deployed by doing a simple:

 ```shell
 $ kubectl apply -f https://raw.githubusercontent.com/chimera-kube/chimera-admission/main/deployment/chimera-admission.yaml
 ```
+The chimera-admission controller will automatically register itself against the Kubernetes API server

 > **Note well:** `chimera-admission` is still in alpha phase.
 It's not meant to
 > be used in production.